-- i.
-These exchanges must have the approval of each involved employee's supervisor and the AVP or their designee prior to the change being made. - ii.
-Said changes will be documented and forwarded to the department payroll/timekeeping staff prior to the exchange taking place. - 2.
-No shift exchanges will be made less than seven (7) days prior to the first date of the proposed exchanged shifts. - 3.
-Schedules and assignments may rotate to provide Campus Safety personnel with a varied work assignment. - (d) Vacation Requests - 1.
-All employees who earn leave credits to include vacation hours may submit requests to use their existing vacation hours. - 2.
-Any employee who does not earn vacation leave credits, or who has no existing leave credits, may request time off from their scheduled shifts, but will not be compensated for the absence. - 3.
+- 1. Campus Safety personnel may exchange, upon mutual agreement of the parties involved, scheduled shift lines, isolated shifts, days, or hours. - (a) These exchanges must have the approval of each involved employee's supervisor and the AVP or their designee prior to the change being made. - (b) Said changes will be documented and forwarded to the department payroll/timekeeping staff prior to the exchange taking place. - No shift exchanges will be made less than seven (7) days prior to the first date of the proposed exchanged shifts. - 3.
+Schedules and assignments may rotate to provide Campus Safety personnel with a varied work assignment. - 4.
+If two employees mutually agree to exchange shifts, the employees will fall back to their original spot in the shift rotation.

+(d) Vacation Requests

+- 1. All employees accrue vacation at the beginning of each month.
+New hires begin accruing the first month following their date of hire. - Vacation schedules must be coordinated and approved by the AVP & Director of Campus Safety or designee.
+The AVP & Director of Campus Safety has discretion to approve or deny vacation requests based on department/business need. - 3.
 Sick leave hours may not be used for vacation purposes. - 4.
-Vacation requests shall be submitted no less than 14 days prior to the date(s) requested. - 5.
-While multiple employees may be scheduled for vacations at the same time, neither the Campus Safety Department nor The Claremont Colleges Services guarantee that a vacation request will be approved. - 6.
 The AVP determines minimum staffing levels.
-Minimum staffing shall be preserved in accordance with all prevailing schedule outlines, with consideration to time of year, special events, and other known information. - 7.
+Minimum staffing shall be preserved in accordance with all prevailing schedule outlines, with consideration to time of year, special events, and other known information. - 5.
 Once a vacation request has been approved, no employee will be required to cancel that planned leave.
-Under only emergency conditions will the employee be consulted to determine if the vacation request can be delayed due to prevailing emergency conditions. - (e) Vacation Leave Restrictions Due to Operations Needs - 1.
-Time off requests during the following periods are highly restricted due to the high demand for operational needs at peak periods of the academic terms: - i.
-7 days prior to the first day of classes for the Fall Semester; - ii.
-14 days after the first day of classes for the Fall Semester; - iii.
-3 days prior to the first day of classes for the Spring Semester; - iv.
-21 days prior to the first day of Graduations/Commencements; - v.
-3 days after the last day of Graduations/Commencements.
+Under only emergency conditions will the employee be consulted to determine if the vacation request can be delayed due to prevailing emergency conditions.

+(e) Vacation Leave Restrictions Due to Operations Needs

+- 1. Time off requests during the following periods are highly restricted due to the high demand for operational needs at peak periods of the academic terms: - (a) 7 days prior to the first day of classes for the Fall Semester; - (b) 14 days after the first day of classes for the Fall Semester; - (c) 3 days prior to the first day of classes for the Spring Semester; - (d) 21 days prior to the first day of Graduations/Commencements; - (e) 3 days after the last day of Graduations/Commencements.

+802.4.1 DEPARTMENT SENIORITY

+Seniority is based on the amount of time served in the department and will be determined by the employee's hire date.

+- (a) For lateral position movement within the department (i.e. from dispatch to officer or vice-versa), an employee will retain their seniority status based on their length of service (hire date). - (b) For employees who are promoted to a different rank within the department's hierarchy (i.e. officer to corporal and/or corporal to sergeant) the employee will begin a new seniority status within their new rank.